Unexpectedly Weak General Relativistic Effects in Strongly Relativistic Tidal Disruption Events: Energy, Angular Momentum, and Entropy Distribution

 The angular momentum distribution is initially narrowly peaked at and roughly symmetric about $j=j_*$, but it broadens through shock interactions, as we discussed in Section \ref{subsec:shock}.
 The increased amount of mass with higher angular momentum corresponds to the incoming stream, which attains larger orbital pericenters.
 In contrast, the material with lower angular momentum belongs to the outgoing stream, having lost angular momentum through stream self‑intersection.

-For pseudo-entropy defined as $\kappa=\text{log}(P/\rho^{\Gamma_{\rm eff}})$, the cut-off at $\kappa = 2.34$ roughly separates shocked from unshocked material.
-The mass of high‑entropy material above this threshold rises sharply at early times and then increases steadily, consistent with the overall hydrodynamics of our simulation: namely, an initial phase of efficient circularization transitioning into saturated circularization.
-In Figure~\ref{fig:shockmasstime}, we show that the $\kappa$ cutoff value reasonably tracks the shocked mass, which approximately follows the fallback curve.
+For pseudo-entropy defined as $\mathcal{K}=(P/\rho^{\Gamma_{\rm eff}})$, the cut-off at log$\mathcal{K} = 1.15$ roughly separates shocked from unshocked material.
+The mass of high‑entropy material above this threshold rises sharply up to $\simeq 0.5t_0$ and more slowly at later times, a pattern consistent with the overall hydrodynamics of our simulation: namely, an initial phase of efficient circularization transitioning into saturated circularization.

+In the left panel of Figure~\ref{fig:shockmasstime} we show the map of log$\mathcal{K} - 1.15$ in the $x-y$ plane at $t = t_0$, demonstrating that the cutoff value distinguishes the unshocked gas (deep red) from the shocked material (white/blue).
+In the right panel, we measure log$\mathcal{K}$ along the radial direction at the midplane for different $\phi$.
+The chosen cutoff value largely captures the outgoing shocked stream; the shaded region does not overlap with the blue curve for $r \gtrsim50\,r_g$.
+In Figure~\ref{fig:shockmasstime2}, we show that the log$\mathcal{K}$ cutoff value reasonably tracks the shocked mass, which approximately follows the fallback curve.